MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/choosing-the-right-nuget-package.md

 - **Implementing a PowerShell binary module**

-  PowerShell binary modules are .NET libraries loaded by PowerShell that must implement PowerShell APIs like the [PSCmdlet][PSCmdlet] or [CmdletProvider][CmdletProvider] types in order to expose cmdlets or providers respectively.
+  PowerShell binary modules are .NET libraries loaded by PowerShell that must implement PowerShell APIs like the [PSCmdlet][04] or [CmdletProvider][03] types in order to expose cmdlets or providers respectively.
 Because they are loaded in, modules seek to compile against references to PowerShell without publishing it in their build.
 It's also common for modules to want to support multiple PowerShell versions and platforms, ideally with a minimum of overhead of disk space, complexity, or repeated implementation.
-See [about_Modules][about_Modules] for more information about modules.
+See [about_Modules][09] for more information about modules.

 - **Implementing a PowerShell Host**

   A PowerShell Host provides an interaction layer for the PowerShell runtime.
-It is a specific form of _hosting_, where a [PSHost][PSHost] is implemented as a new user interface to PowerShell.
+It is a specific form of _hosting_, where a [PSHost][01] is implemented as a new user interface to PowerShell.
 For example, the PowerShell ConsoleHost provides a terminal user interface for PowerShell executables, while the PowerShell Editor Services Host and the ISE Host both provide an editor-integrated partially graphical user interface around PowerShell.
 While it's possible to load a host onto an